iTwin/itwinjs-core/common/api/presentation-components.api.md

 import { PropertyDataFiltererBase } from '@itwin/components-react';
 import { PropertyDataFilterResult } from '@itwin/components-react';
 import { PropertyDescription } from '@itwin/appui-abstract';
+import { PropertyFilter } from '@itwin/components-react';
+import { PropertyFilterRuleGroupOperator } from '@itwin/components-react';
+import { PropertyFilterRuleOperator } from '@itwin/components-react';
 import { PropertyRecord } from '@itwin/appui-abstract';
 import { PropertyValue } from '@itwin/appui-abstract';
 import { PropertyValueRendererContext } from '@itwin/components-react';